improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 &nbsp;

-## Add the Navbar to our Application
+## Implement the Navigation bar

 * Open **src/nav/Navigation.js**

 * We first need to import the Bootstrap components that we are going to use
-* Also the **LinkContainer** from the react-router-bootstrap library that helps us integrate the router with bootstrap
+* There is also a **NavLink** component from the react-router-dom library that helps us integrate the router

 ```javascript:title=src/nav/Navigation.js
 import React from 'react';